 Welcome to The Storied Recipe!
 This Guinness Shepherds Pie recipe (or Cottage Pie, if you use ground beef) came from my podcast guest, Anita Parris Soule - her father, actually.
 Make sure you listen to her episode, A Complicated Father's Day while you make her dad's rich and creamy Irish Shepherd's Pie.

-As a mom of 4 hungry boys (3 are teenagers!), I love this hearty dish of ground lamb meat (or ground beet), healthy vegetables, flavorful sauce, all topped with a creamy mashed potato crust!
+As a mom of 4 hungry boys (3 are teenagers!), I love this hearty dish of ground lamb meat (or ground beet), healthy vegetables, and flavorful sauce, all topped with a creamy mashed potato crust!

 In Anita's episode, she shares that to make the BEST shepherd's pie, you need to add one secret ingredient....
 And you've guessed why this is named Guinness Shepherds Pie 😉